hanyeol/steem/docs/development/git-guidelines.md

 ## Pull Requests

-All changes to `develop` and `master` are done through GitHub Pull Requests (PRs).
+All changes to `develop` and `main` are done through GitHub Pull Requests (PRs).
 This is done for several reasons:

 - It enforces two factor authentication.
 GitHub will only allow merging of a